ryuzaki4337/Learn-C-Sharp/README.md

 When we declare an array, all the elements of the array are set to a default value of the data type.

+In C#, we have single and multi dimensional arrays.

+We have two types of multi-dimensional arrays i.e. Rectangular and Jagged arrays.

+Some of the properties which are used in C# Arrays are:

+length, clear(), copy(), IndexOf(), Reverse(), Sort() etc.

 #### Strings